What is volunteering?

 I’m an international student on a visa with restricted work allowance.
 Can I still volunteer?

 As an international student on a visa you can undertake volunteering whilst you are studying, but it may count towards your work allowance.
-It’s very important that you comply with the conditions of your visa, so check the UWE Bristol Visa and Immigration Service’s Working in the UK pages or contact the service if you are not sure.
+It’s very important that you comply with the conditions of your visa, so check the UWE Bristol Visa and Immigration Service’s Working in the UK pages or contact the UWE Bristol Immigration Advice Service if you are not sure.

 What can I do?